 Pharmacy Technicians Manage Supplies

 Working in a pharmacy isn’t always glamorous.
 There is a lot of counting to be done, and many orders to be placed.
 Keeping track of what is and is not in stock is imperative to having a functioning pharmacy.
-Pharmacy technicians are often responsible for ordering new and replacement inventory, analyzing current stock, and keeping track of outgoing medication.
+Pharmacy technician duties include ordering new and replacement inventory, analyzing current stock, and keeping track of outgoing medication.
 Because pharmacies carry drugs that are heavily monitored by the government, their quantities are often limited.
 That means pharmacy technicians have to be careful not to run out.

 Many prescription drugs are highly addictive and valuable.
 In order to become a pharmacy technician, you must be able to handle the environment.
 If this sounds like the right career for you, we can help you get started.
 Learn more about our pharmacy technician program today.